Pioneered by Talkory.ai

 Who invented Recursive Correction?

-Recursive Correction was pioneered by Talkory.ai as the foundation of our multi-model AI verification platform.
-We are the first consumer AI platform to offer automated recursive multi-model answer refinement at scale.
+Talkory.ai pioneered Recursive Correction as the core of our multi-model AI verification platform.
+We're the first consumer AI platform to offer automated recursive multi-model answer refinement at scale.

 How much does Recursive Correction improve accuracy?